Atlant (appliance company): 21st century

 The Minsk Refrigerator Plant now produces many types of refrigerators and freezers, with various differences in capacity (from 30 to 400 liters), functional capabilities (single-chamber and dual-chamber, with top or bottom location of the freezer, with one or two compressors), and market segment (domestic and commercial).
 Atlant also produces 26 models of washing machines, two models of electric kettles, and gas and electric stoves.
 Products under the Atlant brand have long been popular and known far beyond the borders of the Republic of Belarus.
 As of 2015, Atlant refrigerators are exported to the nine other countries of the Commonwealth of Independent States, nine other countries in Europe, and Mongolia.

 The ATLANT trademark wins the first place in the Refrigerator category at the Success Favorites – 2012 International Contest in Ukraine (the contest purpose is to recognize the most successful trademarks in the Ukrainian market).
 The company's existing quality management system is recertified in the National System for Conformity Attestation, with the certificate issued.
 For the Minsk Refrigerator Plant and the Household Appliance Plant, the existing quality management system is certified in the German Accreditation System (DAkkS), with the certificate issued.

 The 63rd Series of refrigerators with the Super fresh box (the freshness zone) is launched in production.

 Since April 2013, the CT series compressors designed in-house were launched into production; these compressors are suitable for producing refrigerators with energy efficiency class of A+++.

-In 2014, Atlant freezers won the award for Best of the Year in the freezers category at the international Best of the Year competition held in the Ukraine.
+In 2014, Atlant freezers won the award for Best of the Year in the freezers category at the international Best of the Year competition held in Ukraine.